-Whether you are planning a walking holiday, a romantic break or simply a few days away from the hustle and bustle in Windermere, you will be spoilt for choice when it comes to places to stay.
+Whether you are planning a walking holiday, a spring break in Windermere or simply a few days away from the hustle and bustle of life.
+In Windermere, you will be spoilt for choice when it comes to places to stay.

 Spa hotels in Windermere with spa suites and hot tub rooms are some of the most sought after accommodation types in the Lakes.

 The Lake District is famous for being home to famous poets and writers, including William Wordsworth and Samuel Coleridge, who were inspired by the breath-taking local scenery.

 The Lake District is also a great place for outdoor activities, including climbing, hiking, sailing and walking.

 Enjoy a boat trip across Windermere and see some of the stunning landscapes which first attracted the Victorians to the lakes over 200 years ago.
 Early tourists from all parts of England believed the lakes and the clear mountain air to be beneficial to their health.